 Carl Berdahl is an affiliated adjunct policy researcher at the RAND Corporation and an emergency physician and health services researcher at Cedars-Sinai Medical Center.

 Berdahl began his foray into health services research by comparing imaging utilization in emergency departments in Canada and the United States.
 He then led studies assessing the safety and diagnostic accuracy of MRI for the diagnosis of appendicitis in pediatric emergency department patients.
 During his fellowship, he developed interests in diverse areas of health services including primary care quality measurement, physician documentation, physician payment, and pay-for-performance initiatives.
 Additionally, he completed a policy elective in the U.S. Department of Health and Human Services Office of the Assistant Secretary of Planning and Evaluation where he assisted with program evaluation of various Medicare and CMMI Initiatives.

-Berdahl plans to focus his research endeavors on measuring the impact of federal health policies on quality and value of care.
+Berdahl plans to focus his research endeavors on improving diagnostic accuracy, decreasing clerical burdens for frontline clinicians, and measuring the impact of federal health policies on quality and value of care.
 He is also interested in working with health systems and government stakeholders to identify and address gaps in social needs for vulnerable patients.

 After obtaining his B.A. in music performance from UCLA, Berdahl completed medical school at the Yale School of Medicine and then emergency medicine residency at Los Angeles County and USC.
 He then attended fellowship in the inaugural class of UCLA's National Clinician Scholars Program.